MrDatastorage/react-native-data-forms/README.md

 export { DataForm };
 ```

-Then, if you need the `location` or `image` type, you need to add the data-forms screens to your navigation stack where you want the image-screen and location-screen to load, like so:
+**Step 2:** if you need the `location` or `image` type, you need to add the data-forms screens to your navigation stack where you want the image-screen and location-screen to load, like so:

 ```js
 import { screens } from "react-native-data-forms";